bloomsburyai/cape-client/docs/source/examples.rst

 """""""""""""""""""""""""""

 Paraphrase questions are alternative phrasings of the canonical question which should produce the same answer.
-For example "How old are you?" can be considered a paraphrase of "What is your age?".
+For example "What is your age?" can be considered a paraphrase of "How old are you?".
 These can be added with the :meth:`cape.client.CapeClient.add_paraphrase_question` method::

     from cape.client import CapeClient